Takeaway messages:

 ‘Digitalization of the food supply chain improves transparency and encourages youth participation’

-Cherrie de Erit Atilano, Founding Farmer/President & CEO, AGREA Agricultural System
+Cherrie de Erit Atilano, Founding Farmer/President & CEO, AGREA Agricultural System International

-The novel protein sector lacks readily accessible current contract manufacturing companies because of the new technologies and production processes.
+The novel protein sector lacks readily accessible current contract manufacturing because of the new technologies and production processes.
 Prior to commercializing their ideas, the majority of start-ups face significant challenges.
 They need at least two to three years to design and construct the pilot production plant.
 Thus, big players in the market that have strategic interests in emerging technology can work together to offer answers.

 Furthermore, the pandemic has resulted in positive adjustments to the food system, such as sourcing food locally, strengthening supply chains, and encouraging local production.
 Food security is a priority for the government and the private sector, but smallholder support requires more attention.